 A vast and varied continent, Europe has some of the finest driving routes in the world.
 Think quaint Italian towns and bucolic vineyards, dramatic craggy coastlines in Ireland, and glistening Spanish beaches that’ll tempt you from the car and onto the soft sand.
 From twisting roads among towering mountains to detours into tiny fishing villages, these European road trips promise an unforgettable drive.

-Distance: 1,500 miles (2,400 km)
+- Distance: 1,500 miles (2,400 km)

-Start: Inishowen, Donegal
+- Start: Inishowen, Donegal

-End: Kinsale, Cork
+- End: Kinsale, Cork

 Passing through eight counties and following the twists and turns of the jagged Irish coast, the Wild Atlantic Way promises spectacular sea views, fascinating history dating back centuries, and a window onto the unique culture of Ireland.
 Traveling north to south, you can see the dramatic Cliffs of Moher and spend a day in Galway city tasting the region’s best seafood—including oysters from the Galway Bay.
-For a memorable stop overnight, book into the 300-year-old Glenlo Abbey Hotel, which has regal interiors and an historic abbey attached.
+For a memorable stop overnight, book into the 300-year-old Glenlo Abbey Hotel, which has regal interiors and a historic abbey attached.